37 Best Things to Do in Langkawi [2023 Updated]

 5. Escape To Telaga Tujuh Waterfalls

-One of the most beautiful and majestic spots in Langkawi is the Telaga Tujuh Waterfalls.
+One of the most beautiful and majestic Langkawi attractions has to be the Telaga Tujuh Waterfalls.
 This stunning natural formation is located in the northwest corner of the Island and is made up of a series of natural pools.
 Fed from seven different waterfalls these formations are sourced from one singular mountain, Mount Mag Cincang.
-Locals have dubbed the site as the land of the fairies thanks to its mystical and enhancing landscape.
-Whilst here, you can enjoy the sights from the two viewing points or taking a dip in the waters.
+Locals have dubbed Telaga Tujuh as the land of the fairies thanks to its mystical and enhancing landscape.
+While you’re here, take the opportunity to enjoy the sights from the two viewing points or taking a dip in the waters.

 6. Grab A Photo At Eagle Square

-If you want to explore the mystical wonders of the underwater world, we recommended taking a dip in the waters surrounding Payar Island.
+If you want to discover Langkawi by exploring the mystical wonders of the underwater world, we recommended taking a dip in the waters of Pulau Payar Marine Park.
 Here, you will be able to dive into the deepest depths of the island’s corals, complete with shipwrecks and colourful creatures whilst enjoying the tropical waters of the Andaman Sea.
 If snorkelling isn’t your thing then you can still check the marine life out from the observation chamber.

 8. Catch Some Malaysian Rays

-If you’re looking for the quintessential holiday relaxation spot then you cannot beat an afternoon sunbathing on one of Langkawi’s beautiful beaches.
+If you’re looking for the quintessential holiday relaxation spot in Langkawi, Malaysia, then you cannot beat an afternoon sunbathing on one of its beautiful beaches.
 The island is famous for having some of the most beautiful beaches in Malaysia and with so many to choose from, you are spoilt for choice!
 A popular spot for tourists is Pantai Cenang, however, if you are looking for a more secluded spot then we recommend Pantai Tengah Beach.

 9. Watch The Sunset/Sunrise

 It’s no secret that Langkawi has some of the most beautiful landscapes in the world and with that comes some astonishing sunsets and sunrises.
 Some of the best places to witness these astonishing views are along Telaga Harbour Boardwalk or Pantai Kok.
-However, if you’re feeling adventurous, why not pitch up a BBQ on Pantai Cenang and enjoy the views whilst sipping on a cold one.
+However, if you’re feeling adventurous, why not pitch up a BBQ on any of the beaches and enjoy the views whilst sipping on a cold one.

 10. Explore Black Sand Beach